segmentio/segment-docs/src/connections/destinations/catalog/braze/index.md

 #### Web

-Once setup, it allows you to trigger in-app message display as a result of several different event types.
+Once configured, you can trigger in-app message display as a result of several different event types.
 By default, all In-App Messages that a user is eligible for are automatically delivered to the user upon a session start event.
 A new session automatically starts when a user loads your site.
-If you'd like to force a new session for a user, simply make an identify with the corresponding [userId](/docs/connections/spec/identify/#user-id) for that user.
+If you'd like to force a new session for a user, simply make an identify call with the corresponding [userId](/docs/connections/spec/identify/#user-id) for that user.

 If you don't want your site to immediately display new In-App Messages when they're received, you can disable automatic display and register your own display subscribers.
 To do this: